audioo/discorip/README.md

 6. All done!

 **NOTE**
-It is likely that the lookups will return the code GE09 which is thrown when an account isnt being recognized or doesnt exist.
-In the case of not being recognized, that occurs sometimes when an is just made.
-It takes up to 3-4 hours for the account keys to be replicated arcross the array.
+It is likely that the lookups will return the code GE09 which is thrown when an account isn't being recognized or doesnt exist.
+In the case of not being recognized, that occurs sometimes when an account is just made.
+It takes up to 3-4 hours for the account keys to be replicated across all of the arrays.

 ## Extras